 I know it’s not a popular thing to say in my circles of liberal, left-wing metaphysics, but I like guns.
 I have a fascination with them.
-I don’t have any.
-Nor do I want a gun ever again—I know, never say never.
-There are a lot of things I like that I don’t want to own: horses, for one.
+I don’t have any, nor do I ever again want a gun —I know, never say never.
+I like a lot of things I don’t want to own: horses, for one.
 I think horses are beautiful and amazing creatures but have no desire own one.
-Kids, too.
-But that’s another story.
+I never wanted children either, but that’s another story.

 I’ve had a lot of exposure to guns from antique to modern.
-To me, they are amazing machines, an art form of sorts, albeit a dangerous one.
-Gun control is a complicated topic and I won’t get into it, except to say that I think Congress is acting like a bunch of petty children having a tantrum about gun control—on both sides.
+To me, they are amazing machines, an art form, albeit a dangerous one.
+Gun control is a complicated topic and I won’t get into it, except to say that I think Congress is acting like a bunch of petty children having a tantrum when it comes to gun control—on both sides.